WhiteAbeLincoln/TypeScript/README.md

 Alternatively the user could be required to use a type assertion: `const x = (foo as Array<Q>)[0]` or `const x = (foo as { 0: Q })[0]`, or `const x = (foo as [Q])[0]`.
 There are similar cases in regular TypeScript for tuples vs arrays, so we should endeavor to match that behavior.

+## Implimentation Ideas
+1. Add a new top type `Q` (the actual keyword may differ), which behaves similar to `any`
+2. The typescript compiler should produce a program graph with types as part of the compilation/typechecking process (not sure if explicit), so we can rely on using that.
+3. we can use some internal methods (such as `symbolWalker` and `visitType`) to traverse and extract the section of the program that deals with symbols/expressions/statements of type `Q`
+4. After we have our own subgraph of just the relevant program, we apply some algorithm to determine what each instance of `Q` should be, and build up the final types.

+Or we can go out of band using a program like ANTLR or Babel to statically analyze typescript source code.
+The problem with doing this is that we would have to analyze the entire program and construct our own program graph.
+This would mean reimplementing a lot of typescript's type system.

+The problem with modifying TypeScript's compiler is that it is absolutely huge, and there is no public documentation on how to modify or add to it.

 # TypeScript

 [![Build Status](https://travis-ci.org/microsoft/TypeScript.svg?branch=master)](https://travis-ci.org/microsoft/TypeScript)